single serve pumpkin cupcake recipe

 This website uses affiliate links, which may earn commission for purchases made at no additional cost to you.

-So, if you love pumpkin.
-First, you have to try my favorite pumpkin cake (it’s so easy!), my grandma’s pumpkin cookies, or give this cake roll a swirl (see what I did there?).
+The time to celebrate pumpkin season, and the nostalgic associations it brings, is limited.
+So, if you want more pumpkin, you have to try my favorite pumpkin cake (it’s so easy!), my grandma’s pumpkin cookies, or give this cake roll a swirl (see what I did there?).

 And then go put on your coziest flannel and get yourself that PSL.